AdobeDocs/commerce-webapi/src/pages/get-started/authentication/gs-authentication-token.md

 A cron job that runs hourly removes all expired tokens.

+## MS Access tokens for web API calls

+Web API services and events need access tokens to provide authentication credentials to protected resources once the Commerce Admin is integrated with the IMS authentication workflow.

+### IMS access tokens and the admin_adobe_ims_webapi table

+Each IMS access token is defined by an `access_token_hash` entry in the `admin_adobe_ims_webapi` table.
+This table keeps a record of all validated access tokens.
+When a token is validated or invalidated, a record of its status is preserved here.

+### Access token expiration

+No dependency exists between IMS access token lifetime and Commerce session lifetime.
+Access token life is set by the Adobe IMS service and has a default value of 24 hours.
+Each access token's expiration time is saved in an `expires_in` value in the `admin_adobe_ims_webapi` table.

 ## Request a token

 A access token request contains three basic elements: